couper64/hardcode/README.md

     The default installation file of Ubuntu 20.04 has been updated to 20.04.5.
 I decided to move to a new version and do an experiment.
 I will install the software and won't be updating the default packages.
 Luckily, the defualt kernel is __5.14.0-1051-oem__ and NVIDIA driver is __515.65.01__.

+1. **Ubuntu 24.04.1**

+    The *gdm3* display manager by default runs on Wayland.
+However, sometimes, e.g. *ast* driver, doesn't work with Wayland.
+To switch to Xorg uncomment `WaylandEnable=false` line by modifying `/etc/gdm3/custom.conf` configuration file.
+Save the file and reboot.
+This is the only working solution I have found so far.

+    I have tried many things, such as reinstalling by **removing** *gdm3*.
+I switched to *tty3*, using `Ctrl+Alt+F3` and stopped the display manager service, i.e. *gdm3*, using commands below.
+Stopping *gdm* and *display-manager.service* act as aliases and, in my opinion, it is better to stop the original service.
+I have tried both removing then rebooting, as well as, removing without rebooting.
+Also, I tried with and without stopping the *gdm3* service.
+Unfortunately, it didn't help.

+        sudo systemctl stop gdm3
+        sudo apt remove gdm3
+        sudo apt install gdm3.

+    I have tried reinstalling by **purging** *gdm3*.
+I did the same experiments as with **removing**.
+Initially, when I tried to stop the service, purge it, and install it without rebooting the display manager started to work.
+Happily after, I logged into my user account and all seemed to be working.
+However, when I have rebooted, the problem came back.

+        sudo systemctl stop gdm3
+        sudo apt purging gdm3
+        sudo apt install gdm3.

 ##### Ubuntu Standard Installation Routine
 The standard installation involves the programs which are used regardless of a purpose of the installation, be it computer vision task or game development.